deriv-com/deriv-analytics/README.md

 const { ab, tracking } = Analytics?.getInstances()
 ```

-If you want to check you ID
+If you want to check your ID

 ```js
 window.getMyId()